Automatic coarsening in Algebraic Multigrid utilizing quality measures for matching-based aggregations: Quality of the aggregates and the compatible relaxation principle

 where $M$ is the iteration matrix of the $\ell_1$--Jacobi global smoother for $A$.
 In Table~\ref{tab:convergence_ratio} we report the value of $\rho_f$ for each combination of test problem and matching algorithm, while setting the weight vector $\mathbf{w} = (1,1,\ldots,1)^T$, and the number of matching steps to $\ell = 1$.

-If we compare the constants obtained here with the ones in the columns for $\ell=1$ in the Tables~\ref{tab:hom_coeff_w_const}, \ref{tab:yanistropy_poisson_aggregates}, \ref{tab:jumping_poisson_aggregates}, \ref{tab:random_poisson_aggregates} and~\ref{tab:unstructured_aggregates}, we observe that the value of the $\rho_f$ constants behaves consistently with quality measure $\mu_c$ within the same experiment, while it is harder to use it to compare among the aggregates for different test cases. { This is specifically true for the case of the unstructured mesh, where, even if the quality of the aggregates seem to be degraded with respect to the corresponding finite difference case, the convergence ratio is only mildly affected.} The above results confirm the effectiveness of the {\em coarsening based on compatible weighted matching} as a purely algebraic and automatic coarsening procedure for SPD matrices and the coherence between the convergence theories discussed in~\cite{FalgoutVassilevskyMeasure,XuZikatanovReview}.
+If we compare the constants obtained here with the ones in the columns for $\ell=1$ in the Tables~\ref{tab:hom_coeff_w_const}, \ref{tab:yanisotropy_poisson_aggregates} and~\ref{tab:unstructured_aggregates}, we observe that the value of the $\rho_f$ constants behaves consistently with quality measure $\mu_c$ within the same experiment, while it is harder to use it to compare among the aggregates for different test cases. {This is specifically true for the case of the unstructured mesh, where, even if the quality of the aggregates seem to be degraded with respect to the corresponding finite difference case, the convergence ratio of the compatible relaxation is only mildly affected.}